Tobacco is Changing: Understand Tobacco's Tactics

 Know the tactics

-Learn more about the manipulative tactics that the tobacco industry uses—in their products and packaging, in our stores and neighborhoods—to attract young people.
+Learn more about the marketing strategies that the tobacco industry uses—in their products and packaging, in our stores and neighborhoods—to attract young people.
 The Know the Tactics fact sheet covers:

 • The dangers of sweet, fruity, and minty tobacco flavors.